Team-Squad-Up/Realtime-System-for-Classification-and-Recognition-of-Hand-Drawn-Sketches-by-Local-Down-Syndrome/README.md

 <li> prettytable </li>
 </ul>

-after installing all the libraries run your code
+After installing all the libraries you can run the code.